-- First Column-Pattern Identifier, identifies the Frequency and day of the week (1M = 1x week on Monday, 2MW = 2x week on Monday and Wednesday). - Second and subsequent columns (total of 8)-Each column represents a day of the week, beginning with Sunday; enter the Volume Allocation (weekly volume divided by Frequency) for each Pattern Identifier.
+- First Column: Pattern Identifier, identifies the Frequency and day of the week (1M = 1x week on Monday, 2MW = 2x week on Monday and Wednesday). - Second and subsequent columns: Each column represents a day of the week, beginning with Sunday; enter the Volume Allocation (weekly volume divided by Frequency) for each Pattern Identifier.
+There can be a maximum of eight subsequent columns.